dubbl/novelopment/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SEED, --seed SEED  Hexadecimal seed of the pseudorandom number generator.
+  -h, --help            show this help message and exit -b BRANCH, --branch BRANCH
+                        The branch that should story should be based on (default: master) -s SEED, --seed SEED  Hexadecimal seed of the pseudorandom number generator.
 Defaults to the hash of the latest commit.
+  --verbose             increase output verbosity

 Commit for adventure!
 ```